neverfox/haida/writeups/lab5.md

 First, see the discussion of the problem raised by example #71 in the section on demonstratives above.

-Second, our implementation currently does not handle the `X of Y's` form of possessives shown in #64 and #70.
+Second, our implementation currently does not handle the inverted form of possessives shown in #64 and #70.
 We believe that we could support this with some modification to or version of the `HEAD-SPEC` rule that allows for reversing the arguments.
 We did not have time to implement this this week but would like to do so in upcoming labs.

 ### Argument optionality